255ribeiro/Algorithmic_Modeling_Special_Training/docs/Grasshopper_Training/Slider/Slider_config.md

 1. Allows you to change the name of a slider
 1. Creates a real number slider.
 1. Creates a slider of integers (should be the set **Z** to the invéz of **N**)
-1. Adjusts the decimal place number of a Real slider (is disabled for entire sliders)5.
-Minimum value of a slider 6.
-Maximum value of a slider 7.
-Value used in algorithm flow
+1. Adjusts the decimal place number of a Real slider (is disabled for entire sliders)
+1. Minimum value of a slider
+1. Maximum value of a slider
+1. Value used in algorithm flow

 __________
 __________